Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Introduction

 To overcome sensor limitations, current methods for estimating the GRFs often rely on the Momentum-Based Observer (MBO) \cite{DBO_arm}, which incorporates the generalized momentum dynamics of the robot.
 Originally developed for manipulators, this method has demonstrated its effectiveness on quadrupedal robots \cite{Contact_fusion}, \cite{View}, and humanoid robots \cite{humanoid_MBO}. \cite{DisturbKF} further enhanced this approach by introducing a momentum-based Disturbance Kalman Filter (DKF) to stochastically address sensor noises and model uncertainties.

-However, unlike manipulators, the dynamics of legged robots depend on floating base states - a relationship that has not been fully addressed in previous works.
-In \cite{Contact_fusion}, \cite{View}, and \cite{humanoid_MBO}, GRF and floating base states are estimated separately, leading to a disconnection that limits the ability to fully capture the system's dynamics.
+However, unlike manipulators, legged robots have dynamics that depend on floating base states - a relationship that previous works have not fully addressed. \cite{Contact_fusion}, \cite{View}, and \cite{humanoid_MBO} estimated GRF and floating-base states separately, creating a disconnect that limits the ability to fully capture the system's dynamics.
 Furthermore, in scenarios involving rigid contact, contact complementarity constraints \cite{complementarity} have been shown to enhance estimation accuracy during sliding and collision events \cite{lcpconstrainedKF}.
 Therefore, an optimization-based estimator that simultaneously estimates GRF and states, while incorporating constraint information, offers an ideal solution.

 In this study, we extend our previous decentralized MHE framework in \cite{kang24} to achieve simultaneous estimation of the GRF and floating-base states of the legged robot, and we demonstrate its superior performance compared to existing methods.
-The framework structure is illustrated in Fig. \ref{framework}, with orientation estimated separately by another orientational filer or an Attitude and Heading Reference System (AHRS), the MHE is formulated and solved as a Quadratic Program (QP), which allows real-time estimation.
-This study makes the following contributions: \begin{itemize} \item A formulation of a novel state estimation framework using decentralized MHE \cite{kang24}, which achieves simultaneous ground reaction force and state estimation, fusing proprioceptive, exteroceptive sensors and physical constraints in real-time. \item Evaluation of the proposed method on the open-sourced planar bipedal robot STRIDE \cite{Stride} and the commercial quadrupedal robot Unitree Go1 \cite{UNTREEWebsite}. \item Comparisons of the proposed method with conventional approaches, highlighting improved performance due to the integration of exteroceptive sensors and contact constraints. \end{itemize}
+The framework structure is illustrated in Fig. \ref{Framework}.
+With orientation estimated separately by another orientational filer or an Attitude and Heading Reference System (AHRS), the MHE is formulated and solved as a Quadratic Program (QP), which allows real-time estimation.
+This study makes the following contributions: \begin{itemize} \item A novel state estimation framework based on decentralized MHE \cite{kang24}, enabling simultaneous GRF and state estimation by fusing proprioceptive and exteroceptive sensors with physical constraints in real time. \item Evaluation of the proposed method on the custom-designed humanoid robot Bucky, the open-sourced planar bipedal robot STRIDE \cite{Stride} and the commercial quadrupedal robot Unitree Go1 \cite{UNTREEWebsite}. \item Comparison of the proposed method with conventional approaches, highlighting performance improvements from exteroceptive sensors and contact constraints. \end{itemize}